-Step 1: Install and launch iMyFone iOS System Recovery on your computer and get your iPhone connected with a USB cable to the PC.
+Step 1: Install and launch iMyFone Fixppo on your computer and get your iPhone connected with a USB cable to the PC.

-Step 2: Select the 'Standard Mode' and follow the onscreen instructions when prompted for entering 'DFU/Recovery Mode', so that the software will initiate fixing your iPhone.
+Step 2: Select the 'Standard Model' and follow the onscreen instructions when prompted for entering 'DFU/Recovery Mode', so that the software will initiate fixing your iPhone.

 Step 3: After entering the DFU/recovery mode, the tool will automatically detect the latest iOS version for your device.
 You need to download it by tapping the 'Download' button.

 Step 4: Tap the 'Start to Fix' button once the firmware downloading is complete.
-Once iMyFone iOS System Recovery fixes your iOS issues (iPhone turns off for no storage), your iPhone should absolutely restart as normal.
+Once iMyFone Fixppo fixes your iOS issues (iPhone turns off for no storage), your iPhone should restart as normal.

 Step 1.
-Make sure to update iTunes on your PC to the most recent version and quit if there is any open session of iTunes.
+Make sure to update iTunes on your PC to the most recent version and quit it if there is an open session of iTunes.
 Connect your iPhone with the PC and follow the guide below to put your device into recovery mode.
-Then allow it to successfully connect with iTunes.
+Then allow it to connect with iTunes.

-- For iPhone 8/8 Plus/iPhone X, instantly click and release the 'Volume Up' key and then the 'Volume Down' key.
-Press and hold the 'Side' button until you see the 'connect to iTunes' message on screen.
+- For iPhone 8 to iPhone 14, instantly click and release the 'Volume Up' key and then the 'Volume Down' key.
+Press and hold the 'Side' button until you see the 'connect to iTunes' message on the screen.

 Step 2.
 Click on the 'Restore iPhone' button after that and iTunes begins reinstalling the iOS and making your device work like normal.

 Step 3.
-As soon as the 'Restore' process gets completed, you need to setup your device again from the scratch.
+As soon as the 'Restore' process gets completed, you need to set up your device again from scratch.

-Now that you have dealt with the issue that iPhone won't start since it is out of storage, it’s time to restore your device data.
-Restoring a whole backup back to iPhone will take up lots of your device storage.
-For this purpose, iMyFone D-Port Pro is an ideal tool that can efficiently help you to partially restore your data depending upon your requirements.
+For this purpose, iMyFone iTransor is an ideal tool that can efficiently help you to partially restore your data depending upon your requirements.
 It can selectively restore iTunes/iCloud/iMyFone backup and extracts more than 20 types of data from backups in just a few simple steps.

 Step 1: Install and launch the software on your computer and tap on 'Restore Backup to Device'.